midorikocak/engaged/README.md

 ----------------

 1. Copy the all files to your server.
 For general xampp or mamp there is a htdocs folder.
 Create a folder named 'engaged' and copy all files there.
 If you install to your local webserver, at the end you should access to you Engaged app from http://127.0.0.1/engaged.
 Don't try to access it now.
 Installation is not finished yet :)
 2. You have to first change permissions of App/tmp folder and it's subfolders.
 If you receive App/tmp/cache/persistent error, just create that folder.
 Also change the permissions for App/webroot/img folders.
-(Unix: Chmod 777) (Windows: I don't know)
+(Unix: Chmod 777) (Windows: I don't know).
+You have to do samething to the App/webroot/img folder.
 3. On your MySQL database, create a database called engaged.
 Import engaged.sql file in the db folder.
 4. Change App/Config/database.php like: